danbev/learning-nodejs/README.md

 (v8::internal::Object ***) $85 = 0x00007fff5fbfc898

 ```
-So `this-val_` is a pointer to v8::Object and we are using reinterpret_cast to instruct the compiler to treat it
+So `this->val_` is a pointer to v8::Object and we are using reinterpret_cast to instruct the compiler to treat it
 like it was of type v8::internal::Object**.

 &this->val